 The declaration should be completed and signed by a manager of the packing or exporting facility.

 - Download the sea container quarantine declaration form [DOCX, 19 KB]

-If you're a regular importer of containers to New Zealand, you can apply to have your quarantine declaration approved on an annual basis.
+If you're a regular importer of containers to New Zealand, you can apply to have your quarantine declaration approved on a biennial basis.

 Apply for a BACC

 You or your customs broker need to apply for a Biosecurity Authority Clearance Certificate (BACC).
 You can either complete an electronic BACC application (eBACCa) or download and return the forms.

 To apply online to complete an eBACCA, you first need to register with B2BE – the company that hosts the eBACCA service and software.